 The members of our Corporate Governance and Nominating Committee are Messrs.
-Ericson and Livingston and Dr. Shapiro.
-Dr. Shapiro serves as the chair of our Corporate Governance and Nominating Committee.
+Ericson and Livingston, Dr. Shapiro and Dr. Valantine (from July 2021).
+Dr. Shapiro serves as the chair of our Corporate

+Governance and Nominating Committee.
 Our Board of Directors has determined that each member of our Corporate Governance and Nominating Committee is independent within the meaning of the independent director guidelines of The Nasdaq Stock Market.